 Cube Steak Recipe

 This cube steak recipe with gravy and onions is the perfect comfort food dinner!
 It takes only 20 minutes from start to finish.
-This cubed steak is hearty, tender and flavorful.
-Its unique texture and flavor is unforgettable!
+This cubed steak is hearty, tender, and flavorful.
+Great for family dinners, Christmas, Valentine’s Day, busy weeknights, meal prep and leftovers.
+Its unique texture and flavor are unforgettable!

 Why You’ll Love This Recipe

-- This cube steak is quick and easy.
+- This cube steak recipe is quick and easy.

 - This is the best cube steak recipe ever.